April 29, 2021

 “Winnemem are unique to the McCloud River,” said Winnemem Chief Caleen Sisk.
 “We have a certain language that is related to those sacred sites, that is related to that river, to the things that make Winnemem people Winnemem.
 The McCloud is the only river that can make us that— and we’ve already lost so much.
 To the tribe, Shasta Dam is a weapon of mass destruction.”

 Chief Sisk further expounded on past events, saying, “In 1941, the U.S. government left us with NOTHING— no land, no homes, no salmon, no subsistence.
 Meanwhile, the county and state continue to get rich off taking our lands and water.
 We have no land on the river now.
-We are the undisputed indigenous people of this watershed, yet we have to continue to battle the discriminatory policies associated with being ‘unrecognized without rights of tribal status.’
+We are the undisputed indigenous people of this watershed, yet we have to continue to battle the unfair policies associated with being ‘unrecognized without rights of tribal status.’
 We have to fight to have our ceremonies on the river.
 This will not only be a flooding of sacred places on the river; it is also another genocidal ordeal for the Winnemem Wintu Tribe to try to survive.”

 On his first day in office, President Biden issued executive orders initiating reviews on Trump administration regulatory rollbacks.
 Included in this suite of reviews is the proposal to raise the height of Shasta Dam.